Senior Comprehensive Examination

 For the remainder of the semester, the weekly schedule will include a lecture by a visiting speaker followed by a general question session, a short break for refreshments and then a second meeting that includes the seniors, the speaker and the faculty host for a more in-depth question session based both on the lecture and the assigned papers.
 After this final session, a subgroup of students (the host team for that week), and the faculty host will take the speaker to dinner.
 There will also be an opportunity for students who are particularly interested in a specific guest or topic to meet with the speaker earlier in the day.

-For each of the lectures in the fall, each team of seniors will meet in person to discuss the papers and write ten questions for the speaker.
-Each team will turn in two copies of the ten questions before the lecture for which they were prepared.
-One copy of these questions will go to the speaker, and one will go to the host faculty member.
+For each of the lectures in the fall, each team of seniors will meet in person to discuss the papers and write questions for the speaker.
+Each team will turn in the questions before the lecture for which they were prepared.
+These questions will go to the speaker and to the host faculty member.
 Each member of the group should also have a copy of the questions to bring to the discussion.
 Questions could be about techniques, experimental design, hypothesis formation, data analysis, conclusions about the data, connections to other areas of biology, etc., but they should demonstrate that students have read the assigned papers.

 Each senior is required to attend each of the lectures and participate in the follow-up question sessions afterwards.